 -

-Applicant Tracking Systems - Creating a seamless transition when candidates move from sourcing to application
+Applicant Tracking Systems - smooth candidate handover from sourcing to application

 -

-Email platforms - Syncing Google, Zoho, Office365 or other mailboxes directly within your CRM
+Email platforms - sync Google, Zoho, Office365 and other mailboxes within your CRM

 -

-LinkedIn Recruiter - Allowing profile exports and viewing member profiles directly within your CRM
+LinkedIn Recruiter - export profiles and view member details inside your CRM

 Streamlining workflows through system sync